dafnefluna/ReadMe-generator/Develop/generatedREADME.md

 We are committed to making participation in this project a harassment-free experience for everyone, regardless of level of experience, gender, gender identity and expression, sexual orientation, disability, personal appearance, body size, race, ethnicity, age, or religion.

-If you'd like to contribute further to the development of this project you can do so like this: email me
+If you'd like to contribute further to the development of this project you can do so like this:
+If you'd like to contribute to this application please connect with Developr Dafne Luna t dafne.faviola.luan@gmail.com

 ## Tests
-just run it a couple times

 ## Contact Us
-For more information about our project please visit our Github Repo dafnefluna.com.
+For more information about our project please visit our Github Repo https://github.com/dafnefluna/employee-tracker.
 Check out our other projects by vising our github at dafnefluna or email us at dafne.faviola.luna@gmail.com